The Cheairs Family & Rippa Villa: Volume 1

 Welcome to The Battle of Franklin Trust Online Store

 The Battle of Franklin Trust is dedicated to a better understanding of a people forever impacted by the American Civil War.
-We manage Carter House and Carnton in historic Franklin, Tennessee, and operate on admissions, gift shop sales, membership, and donations.
+We manage three historic homes in Middle Tennessee — Carter House and Carnton in Franklin, and Rippa Villa in Spring Hill — and operate on admissions, gift shop sales, membership, and donations.

 Thank you for your support!